Athul Joseph

 • Experimental Characterization of Sprays in a Recessed Gas-Centered Swirl Coaxial Atomizer

-A. Joseph, R. Sakthikumar, and D. Sivakumar
+A. Joseph, R. Sakthikumar, D. Sivakumar

 RECENT SCHOLAR PUBLICATIONS